LAST MINUTE MUSICIANS BLOG

 As a professional musician working at functions, weddings and other live events, there are going to be certain times of the year when you’ll find enquiries for gigs come in more frequently than others.
 After the rush that’s usually associated with booking for the summer, the next big push for bands will usually be for December, with Christmas and New Year being particularly popular.
 In this blog, we examine what to charge for these dates, and how to arrive at your price.

 There are a lot of different factors that determine how much to charge for events on Christmas day and New Years Eve, but one of the most important things to remember is to try not to undermine the market place.
+For more on the topic of fair pay, see our article on musicians’ wages.

 Even if you’d rather be working than taking the day off (and are in the fortunate financial position to not have the fee factor into this decision!) then it’s still generally not a good idea to go out for well below “the going rate”.